lucasbento/node-applescript-promise/README.md

 # node-applescript-promise

-A high-level way to execute AppleScript code through NodeJS, and retrieve the result as a native JavaScript object.
+A high-level way to execute AppleScript code through NodeJS and retrieve the result as a native JavaScript object.
 Underneath the hood, this module is just a simple wrapper around the OS X `osascript` command.